Firexstorm/Firexstorm/README.md

 - 👋 Hi, I’m @Firexstorm
 - 👀 I’m interested in 3D-printing, electronics, some programming and photography
 - 🌱 I’m currently learning some Python and Arduino
-- 💞️ I’m looking to collaborate on nothing... im literally not good enough
-- 📫 How to reach me...
+- 📫 How to reach me... - just text me?

 <!---
 Firexstorm/Firexstorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.